 Cheapest UK cities for a weekend break

-Hotel rooms in the best city in the country for a short break, according to our latest survey, cost just £93 a night.
+Hotel rooms in the best small city in the country cost just £90 on average.

-We’ve taken a look at the best -value destinations in our annual city break survey - and crunched data on average hotel or Airbnb (and Vrbo) prices to see which are the cheapest.
+We’ve taken a look at the best-value destinations in our annual surveys - and crunched data on average hotel prices to see which cities are the cheapest.

 The best-value UK city breaks

 23 cities in our most recent survey of the best and worst UK city breaks got four stars for value for money.
-Four of these got an overall score of over 80% - with excellent ratings for things such as cultural sites, food and drink or accommodation - as well as reasonable rates for hotels or Airbnbs.
+Four of these got an overall score of over 80% - with excellent ratings for things such as cultural sites, food and drink or accommodation - as well as reasonable rates for hotels.

 The highest rated was tiny Wells.